Mosasaurus: Discovery and identification

 The first Mosasaurus fossil known to science was discovered in 1764 in a chalk quarry near Maastricht in the Netherlands in the form of a skull, which was initially identified as a whale.
 This specimen, cataloged as TM 7424, is now on display at the Teylers Museum in Haarlem.
-Later around 1780, (Note: The exact year is not fully certain due to multiple contradicting claims.
-An examination of existing historical evidence by Pieters et al., (2012) suggested the most accurate date would be on or around 1780.
-More recently, Limburg newspapers reported in 2015 that Ernst Homburg discovered a Liège magazine issued in the October 1778 reporting in detail a recent discovery of the second skull.) the quarry produced a second skull that caught the attention of the physician Johann Leonard Hoffmann, who thought it was a crocodile.
-He contacted the prominent biologist Petrus Camper, and the skull gained international attention after Camper published a study identifying it as a whale.
+Later, in 1778, (Note: The exact year had previously not been fully certain due to multiple contradicting claims.
+An examination of existing historical evidence conducted in 2012 by Florence F. J. M. Pieters and colleagues suggests that the most precise date would be around 1780.
+More recently, Limburg newspapers reported in 2015 that Ernst Homburg discovered a Liège magazine from the time reporting in detail the discovery of the second skull in October 1778.) the quarry produced a second skull that caught the attention of Johann Leonard Hoffmann, who thought it was a crocodile.
+He then contacted Petrus Camper, and the skull gained international attention after Camper published a study identifying it as a whale in 1786.
 This caught the attention of French revolutionaries, who looted the fossil following the siege of Maastricht during the French Revolutionary Wars in 1794.
+After its seizure, the specimen was sent to the National Museum of Natural History, France in 1795 and later numbered as MNHN AC 9648.
 In a 1799 narrative of this event by Barthélemy Faujas de Saint-Fond, the skull was allegedly retrieved by twelve grenadiers in exchange for an offer of 600 bottles of wine.
 This story helped elevate the fossil into cultural fame, but historians agree that the narrative was exaggerated.